cDenton1/cDenton1.github.io/_posts/2025-02-02-My-Experience-With-a-Raspberry-Pi-Pico.md

 ![](/assets/images/raspberryPic2.jpeg "Bar Graph Setup")

 Once you have set this up, if you use the code I included below, as you turn the knob clockwise on the potentiometer, the LEDs on the display will get brighter from right to left; if you turn it counter-clockwise, they will get dimmer.
 It will also print the brightness percentage of the display in the terminal.

-If you’re interested, I have included a link to a video below the following code, demonstrating everything combined and running together.
+If you’re interested, here is a link to a video demonstrating everything combined and running together, https://youtu.be/pedJWBaIUEM.

 ```python
 from machine import Pin, ADC, PWM